 SEO is vital once you have enough content on your blog, but it doesn’t matter when you are just getting started.

 The best way to build traffic to your site is through social media.
 When you first launch your blog, focus more on building relationships within your niche community than trying to rank high on search engines.

-3. Connect Google search console to your blog:
+3. Connect the Google search console to your blog

 Google search console is a tool that lets you track all of the keywords and phrases that people enter into Google to find your content.
 It’s an official tool to submit your XML sitemap to stimulate your Google indexing process.
 With this, you can keep track of your technical SEO, DNS errors, security issues, crawl rate, etc. This is essential for optimizing your blog for organic search results.

-So, whenever you start publishing content on your blog, make sure you create a sitemap and submit it to the Google search console.
-Then monitor your performance over time.
+So, whenever you start publishing content on your blog, make sure you create a sitemap and submit it to the Google search console to monitor your performance over time.

 Domain name Best practices:

 - Choose a short, descriptive URL.

 - Avoid using hyphens (-).

 - Don’t include numbers or special characters.